woody6402/alexaHAConversation/README.md

 4. In **Configuration → Environment Variables**, set the variables listed below.
 5. Copy the ARN of your Lambda function.
 6. In the Alexa Developer Console → **Endpoint**: choose **AWS Lambda ARN** and paste the ARN.
+7. On the AWS Lambda console add enviroment variables as listed below

 ---